-The Mavericks also claimed their first-ever Central Regional Championship last season, advancing further in the NCAA Tournament than any other team in program history.
+The Mavericks also claimed their first-ever Central Regional Championship that season, advancing farther in the NCAA Tournament than any team in program history.

-His direction helped 30 players earn All-NSIC honors, while five Mavericks earned nine separate All-American honors athletically and academically.
+McGahey helped 30 Minnesota State players earn All-NSIC honors, while five Mavericks earned nine separate All-American honors athletically and academically under his watch.

-McGahey's defenses were among the best in the country, ranking in the top 25 nationally in goals-against average in four of his five seasons.
-The Mavericks had a goals-against average of just 0.46 in 2012 and 2011, ranking fourth and ninth in the country, respectively.
+McGahey's defenses were among the best in the country at Minnesota State, ranking in the top 25 nationally in goals-against average in four of his five seasons.

-The Mavericks' offenses were just as impressive, leading the NSIC in goals scored each in his final two seasons - 58 in 2012 and 56 in 2011 - while never ranking lower than third in his five years.
+The Mavericks' offenses were just as impressive under McGahey, as they led the NSIC in goals scored in each of his final two seasons.
 Minnesota State ranked 15th in the country in 2012 with 2.52 goals per contest.

-Prior to his time at Minnesota State, McGahey spent a year as an assistant coach for South Dakota State (2007) and was an assistant coach at Central Oklahoma during the 2004 season in which the Broncos claimed a Lone Star Conference regular season title.
+Prior to his time at Minnesota State, McGahey spent 2007 as an assistant coach at South Dakota State, and was an assistant at Central Oklahoma in 2004, helping the Broncos claim the Lone Star Conference regular-season championship.

-He served as the State Director of Coaching and Player Development for the Oklahoma Soccer Association from August 2001 to August 2005, leading the technical programs for approximately 40,000 youth players.
-His work with the youth gained him the knowledge to a write "The Soccer Coach's Guide to Working with Players and Parents" with Dr. Peter Pierror, which was published in January 2004.
+McGahey served as the State Director of Coaching and Player Development for the Oklahoma Soccer Association from 2001-05, leading the technical programs for approximately 40,000 youth players.
+His work gained him the knowledge to write with Dr. Pater Pierror "The Soccer Coach's Guide to Working with Players and Parents,” which was published in 2004.

 McGahey played four seasons for the University of Denver from 1992-96, where he received his bachelor's degree in communications.
 He earned his master's in physical education at Ball State University in 2005 and is pursuing his Doctorate from Minnesota State in Educational Leadership with an interest on experiential learning, self-efficacy and coaching efficacy.